Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Symbolic Object Search on 3D Scene Graphs

 \subsection{3D Scene-Graph Construction from Real Indoor Scans}

-In this environment, a scene is represented as a hierarchical 3DSG $\mathcal{G}$ described in Sec~\ref{sec:problem}.
+In this environment, a scene is represented as a hierarchical 3DSG $\mathcal{G}$ described in Sec.~\ref{sec:problem}.
 To this end, we consider InteriorGS \cite{InteriorGS2025}, a Gaussian-splatting dataset of 1,000 human-centric indoor scenes (e.g., homes, restaurants, beauty salons) with dense object annotations.
+Besides its diversity, scene complexity, and large scale, this dataset provides an unbiased vocabulary distribution for evaluating our method.
+Since the raw dataset does not provide explicit 3DSG representations, we use a semi-automated extraction pipeline, illustrated in Fig.~\ref{fig:interiorgs}, to create them.

 Each scene includes a Gaussian splat of the full environment, object bounding boxes with semantic labels, room and door polygons, and a top-down occupancy map.
-We extract 3DSG representations tailored to our environment as follows: \textbf{Objects:} Each annotated object instance includes a semantic class and a 3D bounding box.
-We take the bounding-box center as the node position and the semantic label as the object category. \textbf{Rooms:} Room polygons are used to assign objects to rooms.
+We extract 3DSG representations tailored to our environment as follows:\\ \textbf{Objects:} Each annotated object instance includes a semantic class and a 3D bounding box.
+We use the bounding box center as the node position and the semantic label as the object category.\\ \textbf{Rooms:} Room polygons are used to assign objects to rooms.
 Room classification is inferred via an LLM conditioned on room contents and manually refined to ensure accuracy.
-Door bounding boxes are used to derive room connectivity by detecting intersections between rooms and door polygons. \textbf{Regions:} For each room, we cluster object positions $(x,y)$ using a Gaussian Mixture Model (GMM).
+Door bounding boxes are used to derive room connectivity by detecting intersections between rooms and door polygons.\\ \textbf{Regions:} For each room, we cluster object positions $(x,y)$ using a Gaussian Mixture Model (GMM).
 The number of components is selected via the Bayesian Information Criterion (BIC) within predefined bounds.
-These clusters approximate spatially coherent regions that an agent would reveal during exploration. \textbf{Nested Objects:} For object–object relations, we manually annotate \textit{on-top-of} and \textit{inside} edges using the underlying Gaussian splats, since bounding boxes alone produce unreliable relationships.
+These clusters approximate spatially coherent regions that an agent would reveal during exploration.
+The region notation is used to mimic the agent's progressive discovery of nearby objects.
+It is purely organizational and does not affect the exploration methods evaluated.\\ \textbf{Nested Objects:} For object–object relations, we manually annotate \textit{on-top-of} and \textit{inside} edges using the underlying Gaussian splats, since bounding boxes alone produce unreliable relationships.

 Furthermore, we use the occupancy map of the scene $M_{\mathcal{G}}$ to compute realistic traveled distances.
-To do so, we first sample the closest unoccupied point to the goal object within the same room and compute the geodesic path using Dijkstra’s algorithm on the dilated occupancy map.
+To do so, we first sample the closest unoccupied point to the goal object within the same room and compute the geodesic path using Dijkstra’s algorithm \cite{dijkstra2022note} on the dilated occupancy map.